Janooba/Unity-Easy-LoadingScreen/README.md

 `Progress`: Allows for viewing and setting the progress level manually via inspector.

-`Progress`: Allows for viewing and setting the display scene name via inspector.
+`Scene Name`: Allows for viewing and setting the display scene name via inspector.

 ## Usage
 Call `SceneLoaderManager.LoadScene` or `SceneLoaderManager.LoadScenes` to start the loading process.